acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 "docs/contributing/uploading-files.md" >}}).

 `files.name` *(string)*
 : The name of the file.
-This will appear in the list of files on the website; it doesn't need to be a valid Windows/macOS/Linux file name and it doesn't need to be unique.
-If the artifact consists of multiple works, this should generally be the title of the work so people can disambiguate them.
-If the artifact consists of a single work, it can just be something short like "Book", "Paper", etc. You should also generally provide some information about the format of the work, like specifying whether the file is a PDF or a plain text transcription.
+This will appear in the list of files on the website and it doesn't need to be a valid Windows/macOS/Linux file name.
+If the artifact consists of multiple works, this should generally include the title of the work so people can disambiguate them.
+If the artifact consists of a single work, it can be something short like "Paper," "Transcript," "Citation," etc.

 `files.mediaType` *(string)*
 : This is an optional IANA media type (also called a MIME type) for the file.